 - No annual fee

-- 0% APR for the first 18 billing cycles (applies to purchases as well as any balance transfer made within 60 days of opening an account).
+- IntroAPRRate (also for any balance transfer made within 60 days of opening an account).

 After the introductory periods, a variable interest rate will apply to balances, and that rate will range from RegAPR for the Customized Cash card and RegAPR for Unlimited Cash.
 That said, if you pay off your balance each month, you won’t have to worry about paying interest.